mikekeith52/scalecast/docs/about.rst

 Scalecast offers the following advantages:

 * All models are validated out-of-sample with dynamic multi-step forecasting and this process extends to the future automatically, making implementation of any model on any series fast!

 * Most models can be tuned by using a grid search on a validation slice of data.

 * The package relies on new object types as little as possible, with only two native classes that each behave logically and with explicit commands.

   * When a list-like object is required in an argument, lists, tuples, arrays, series, or other similar objects are all accepted.

-  * Calling esitmators or scaling the data requires str arguments, which the objects know how to parse.
+  * Calling esitmators or scaling the data requires ``str`` arguments, which the objects know how to parse.

-* Many different approaches available for mixing and matching time series concepts
+* Many different approaches are available for mixing and matching time series concepts.

 Next, check out how to install the library and get started!